 The Church's teachings on free will remind me a lot of these traffic strings on the 401.
 In the orthodox Western church, theologians like to remind their faithful flock that God gives each person free will at birth.
 This doctrine of free will prevents people from falling into a tar pit of fatalism and despair, because people still have a glimmer of hope with regard to their own free will.
 Although the doctrines of original sin and grace dictate that they don't have a lot of free will, they know they still have the choice to pay attention and brake on time, and thereby prevent a major pile-up!

 The Church, unfortunately, has long conspired to prevent Christians from learning about the existence of the right-hand lane -- the spiritual lane where people can more fully exercise their free will, the spiritual lane where there's no leader of the pack to restrict the traffic flow.** In fact, the orthodox Western Church is founded on the premise that you -- poor, weak, sin-ridden creature that you are -- need to be in the left land and want to be in the left lane because you're rushing as piously as possible toward the future goal of salvation.
 You're rushing anxiously with the rest of the flock, and you're following as closely as possible to the guy in front of you so you won't get lost.
-And you're grateful to the leader at the front of the pack -- oh, excuse me, I mean the flock -- because he's so wise and strong and so much better than you that you can place all your trust in him.
+And you're grateful to the leader at the front of the pack -- oh, excuse me, I mean the flock -- because he's so wise and strong and so much better than you.
+You know you can place all your trust in him.
 You can trust him to know when to brake.
 And you're grateful when he decides to brake, because then you yourself have a rare opportunity to apply your free will and choose to brake!
 And what better way could there be to prove your love for God!

 What Jesus knew, and what Jesus taught, is that the road to God is neither straight nor level (Isaiah 40:3 notwithstanding).
 The right-hand spiritual path -- the path the Church doesn't want you to know about because it would lessen Church authority -- curves and climbs and enters the most unexpectedly beautiful landscapes.
 Sometimes you can't see a darned thing on the road because it's so foggy and misty.
 Then you have to slow down and try to listen to God's voice.
-And that's okay, because sometimes God's voice is very, very quiet, and very, very shy, and you'll miss it unless you tell yourself it's okay to listen to God's shy voice in place of the loud voice of the guy who's leading the long string of Church traffic.
+And that's okay, because sometimes God's voice is very, very quiet, and very, very shy, and you'll miss it unless you tell yourself it's okay to listen to God's shy voice instead of the loud voice of the guy who's leading the long string of Church traffic.

 You should be aware, though, that if you decide to pull into the right-hand lane you'll be considered a heretic.
 Or a Concinnate Christian.
 Or a person who trusts God.
 Or a follower of Jesus' message.